guardian/oz-scraper-server-setup/README.md

 - It may be better to run selenium scripts with xvfb-run or use [pyvirtualdisplay](https://github.com/ponty/pyvirtualdisplay/tree/3.0).
 This takes care of starting and stopping the Xvfb process which allows headless Firefox to run

-- Alternativelt, to manually start Xvfb:
+- Alternatively, to manually start Xvfb:

 ```
 Xvfb :10 -ac &